blopker/alic/README.md

 ## Privacy

 All compression is done locally on your machine.
 Alic also does not have any analytics or tracking, including error reporting.
-Alic does not send any data to the internet.
+Alic does not passively send any data to the internet.
 Because of this, Alic will not automatically update.
-You will need to check the [releases page][project-release-url] for updates.
+You will need to check the [releases page][project-release-url] for updates, or by clicking "Check for Updates" in the app menu bar.

 ## Differences from ImageOptim